 - Check to make sure all pressure is released, either by removing the weighted jiggle valve or by moving the valve stem to the open position.
 If no pressure hisses out, you can now remove the lid and remove the food.

 Browning Food in the Pressure Cooker

-You can brown foods first in most pressure cookers.
-For an old-fashioned type of pressure cooker, place the cooker on medium-high heat and brown the foods.
-Then add liquids and remaining ingredients, cover, bring pressure up, and cook.
-For a newer cooker, most have a brown function; see manufacturer's instructions.
+When it's called for, foods can be browned right in most pressure cookers.
+For an old-fashion-type pressure cooker, place the cooker on medium-high heat and brown the foods.
+Then add liquids and remaining ingredients, cover, bring pressure up, and complete the pressure cooking.
+For newer cookers, most have a brown function—see manufacturer's instructions.

 Storing Your Pressure Cooker

-Don't store your pressure cooker closed with the lid on; that will just allow aromas to stay in the cooker; molds and off flavors can develop.
+Don't store your pressure cooker closed with the lid on—that will just allow aromas to stay in the cooker, and molds and off-flavors can develop.
+Sprinkle a bit of baking soda inside the cooker when you store it to prevent these problems.
 Store the lid separately from the base.
 Also, do not store the rubber gasket in the base.
-Sprinkle a bit of baking soda inside the cooker when you store it to prevent these problems.

 - Sauerbraten: Make this classic in under two hours instead of days.

 - Beef Stew: It only takes 30 minutes of cooking time in a pressure cooker.